kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 == Changelog ==

+= 1.9.37 =
+* Date Updated : 2020-10-29
+* Update : Ensure Gallery Items and Settings metaboxes are always visible when editing a gallery

+= 1.9.36 =
+* Date Updated : 2020-10-27
+* Update : Freemius SDK 2.4.1

+= 1.9.35 =
+* Date Updated : 2020-10-12
+* Fix : Fix for thumbnail generation not working when upload folder is not HTTPS

+= 1.9.34 =
+* Date Updated : 2020-08-30
+* Fix : Fix for incorrect captions in some scenarios
+* Fix : Compatibility with Owl Carousel Extension and others
+* Update : FooGallery client side 1.4.18

 = 1.9.31 =
-Date Updated : 2020-08-07
+* Date Updated : 2020-08-07
 * Fix : IMPORTANT fix for WP 5.5 compatibility when editing galleries (gallery preview button was not showing)

 = 1.9.30 =
-Date Updated : 2020-08-03
+* Date Updated : 2020-08-03
 * Fix : IMPORTANT fix for WP 5.5 compatibility when editing galleries (gallery template selector was not showing)
 * New : Support for All in One SEO Pack sitemaps
 * Update : improved lightbox messages when no lightboxes are installed
 * Update : Freemius SDK 2.4.0.1

 = 1.9.28 =
-Date Updated : 2020-07-18
+* Date Updated : 2020-07-18
 * Fix : Fix for some installs showing thumbnail generation error
 * Update : better mobile support for admin settings tabs
 * Update : FooGallery client side 1.4.16

 = 1.9.26 =
-Date Updated : 2020-06-29
+* Date Updated : 2020-06-29
 * Fix : Fix for All-In-One album hidden items still clickable
 * Fix : Fix for fatal error on some versions of PHP
 * Update : FooGallery client side 1.4.15

 = 1.9.25 =
-Date Updated : 2020-06-04
+* Date Updated : 2020-06-04
 * Fix : Fixed bug to prevent infinite loop with ResizeObserver in some themes
 * Fix : Fixed possible text-domain issue
 * Update : FooGallery client side 1.4.13

 = 1.9.24 =
-Date Updated : 2020-05-04
+* Date Updated : 2020-05-04
 * Fix : Fixed bug where thumbs were not loading on mobile in Justified and Portfolio galleries
 * Update : FooGallery client side 1.4.12

 = 1.9.23 =
-Date Updated : 2020-05-02
+* Date Updated : 2020-05-02
 * New : Reworked hover effect settings to allow none
 * New : Added new zoomed hover effect
 * New : Added new transparent theme hover effect